beforesemicolon/flatlist-react/README.md

 )
 ```

-The above can also be written as:
+The above can also be written as and will generate the same result:

 ```jsx
 listRef = createRef();